AmirShkolnik/TheChickenBar/README.md

 ### Fixed Bugs
 ####
 Order form - phone number format 123-45-678 is to complicated.
 We are not use to use "-" this must be fixed.

+With the hep of
 Thank you page text section is to wide for bigger screens

 ### Known Bugs

 ## Technologies Used

 ### Languages
 - HTML5